 However, the coin is discussed in Appendix O of my book.

-Meeting in David Orr's farm house dining room, members of the former Archaeo-Piro Graphics Society discuss an assembly of prehistoric artifacts collected from iron furnace sites.
+Meeting in David Orr's farm house dining room, Archaeo-Pyiro Graphics Society discuss an assembly of prehistoric artifacts collected from iron furnace sites.
 Seated is Don Thomas and standing, left to right are Gerald Parker, David Orr and archaeologist Scott Troy.
 Parker was an important member of our team.
 His hobby was "point hunting."

 This refers to a searching for prehistoric artifacts, and the best hunting season for this is in the spring when fields have just been plowed.